renoise/xrnx/docs/start/tool.md

 Some tools will also make use of other resources like icons, text files or audio samples, these should all be placed in the same folder (or any subfolders inside it).

 Let's look at a basic tool to see what goes into these two files.
-You can find more elaborate examples by browsing the [examples directory here](../examples).
+You can find more elaborate examples by browsing the example tools.

 ## Manifest